 Under the OSH Act, you also have the right to refuse to work under dangerous conditions.
 However, you're protected from termination for taking this step only if:

 It's not clear whether courts would consider a risk of exposure to COVID-19 as an imminent danger.
-Even if they did, it would be challenging to meet all of these conditions.
-For instance, it would probably be legal for your employer to fire you if you didn’t want to come back to your workplace after shutdown orders were lifted, simply because you were worried about contracting the virus from coworkers.
-(And you could lose any unemployment benefits that you were receiving while your workplace was shut down.)
+Even if they did, it might be challenging to meet all of these conditions.
+For instance, it would probably be legal for your employer to fire you if you didn't want to come back to your workplace after shutdown orders were lifted, simply because you were worried about contracting the virus from coworkers.
+(It's also not clear whether you would be eligible for unemployment benefits if you're fired for this reason; learn more about unemployment benefits when you're fired.)

 In some states, you may be able to sue for what's known as "constructive" wrongful termination if you were essentially forced to quit because your employer refused to take reasonable measures to protect you from a high risk of exposure to COVID-19.
 For instance, California recognizes this form of wrongful termination when your employer intentionally created or knowingly allowed working conditions that violated public policy (such as laws requiring a safe work environment) and were so intolerable that any reasonable person in your position would have quit.